-Parsa national park is not only a wildlife conservation area but also holds significant religious importance.
-There are several temples and shrines that pay homage to Lord Shiva and Goddess Parvati.
+Parsa National Park is not only a wildlife conservation area but also holds significant religious importance.
+Several temples and shrines pay homage to Lord Shiva and Goddess Parvati.

-If you think, observing wildlife is the only thing you can do at Parsa national park, then that is not true.
-You can enjoy bird-watching, vegetation exploring, Jungle safari, canoe ride, elephant riding, camping, hiking, and more.
+If you think, observing wildlife is the only thing you can do at Parsa National Park, then that is not true.
+You can enjoy bird-watching, vegetation exploring, Jungle safari, canoe riding, elephant riding, camping, hiking, and more.

-The best time to visit Parsa national park is in Spring and Autumn seasons.
-In winter (mid-November to February), the weather is not clear, the fog interferes with bird-watching and wildlife exploring as it becomes difficult to see.
+The best time to visit Parsa National Park is in the Spring and Autumn seasons.
+In winter (mid-November to February), the weather is not clear, and the fog interferes with bird-watching and wildlife exploring as it becomes difficult to see.